hellerve/blog/wip/Carp_and_C_(as_of_2017).md

 bit of hopeful green text for us to think of when our tests start to fail.
 From here, we can build up a more or less complete battery of tests like [this one](https://github.com/hellerve/stdint/blob/master/tests/uint8.carp).
-You’ll likely find less test cases than you would like in my test suites, but I take care to at least test all of the functions.
+You’ll likely find fewer test cases than you would like in my test suites, but I take care to test all of the functions at least once.
 You are most welcome to write more than the bare minimum, though.

 ## Fin